Clutterbuck Surname

 Clutterbuck Last Name Statistics demography

-The religious devotion of those holding the last name is principally Catholic (78%) in Ireland.
+The religious adherence of those holding the Clutterbuck last name is chiefly Catholic (78%) in Ireland.

-In The United States Clutterbuck are 14.77% more likely to be registered Republicans than the national average, with 61.54% being registered to vote for the party.
+In The United States Clutterbuck are 14.77% more likely to be registered with the Republican Party than the national average, with 61.54% being registered with the political party.

 The amount Clutterbuck earn in different countries varies notably.
 In United States they earn 26.67% more than the national average, earning $54,656 USD per year and in Canada they earn 8.77% more than the national average, earning $54,040 CAD per year.